 - Thailand Gold – often associated with the Royal Family, sometimes exported to Hong Kong already in ‘secure warehouse’ with HSBC, entices people in with good discounts.

 - Gaddafi Gold / Libyan Gold – normally with a story of life or death, sometimes oil too

 - Gold from Cameroon.
 CEMAC buyers permit.
 Does not exist!

-- Robert Cohen – QVR Industries Corp or BVI Jones Wyatt, I get more complaints about this man than anyone, now believed to be hiding in Ireland
+- Robert Cohen – QVR Industries Corp, BVI Jones Wyatt, Crown Gold Reserves (Hong Kong), Sovereign Capital (Hong Kong) International, I get more complaints about this man than anyone, now believed to be hiding in Ireland

 - Abraham Luzzi, Gulf Gate General Trading LLC, Dubai.
 Now deported to Uganda, very bad scammer.